Susannah Fielding

-Susannah Glanville-Hearson, known professionally as Susannah Fielding, is an English actress.
+Susannah Hearson, known professionally as Susannah Fielding, is an English actress.
 She won the 2014 Ian Charleson Award for her portrayal of Portia in The Merchant of Venice at the Almeida Theatre.
 She also starred in the CBS sitcom The Great Indoors.
 From 2019 to 2021, she co-starred with Steve Coogan in This Time with Alan Partridge.

 Early life and education

-Fielding was born in Poole, England, and grew up in Havant, near Portsmouth, before spending two years boarding at Christ's Hospital school in Sussex, where she developed an interest in acting.
+Fielding was born in Poole, Dorset, England and grew up in Havant, near Portsmouth, before spending two years boarding at Christ's Hospital school in Sussex, where she developed an interest in acting.
 She also attended Dynamo Youth Theatre, a youth theatre for 11- to 18-year-olds in Havant.
 She trained at the Guildhall School of Music and Drama; her performances there included Trinculo in The Tempest (directed by Patsy Rodenburg) and Myrrah in Tales from Ovid (directed by Christian Burgess).
 She graduated from Guildhall in 2006.